 The communications room should be built to provide enough space and cabinets for the largest amount of expected data outlets that the communications room will service.
-For example if the tenant space could potentially have 500 employees and 1200 data outlets the space should be built for that allocations even if 400 staff and only 1000 outlets are first installed.
+For example if the tenant space could potentially have 500 employees and 1200 data outlets the space should be built for that allocations.
+Thus this allowance even if 400 staff and only 1000 outlets are first installed.

 As an outline of size against number of data outlets in the building the following guidelines apply

 |Number of Data Outlets||Recommended overall Floor Area||Representative Dimensions|